klezovics/webdev-bootcamp/src/1_js_practice/2_data_processing/2_loops/README.md

 Certainly!
 In JavaScript, loops are used to repeat a block of code multiple times.
 They provide a way to iterate over a collection of items, execute a set of statements until a condition is met, or create a repetitive behavior.
 There are three types of loops in JavaScript: `for`, `while`, and `do...while`.
 Let's explore each one:

+# Basic Loops

 1. **For Loop**: The `for` loop is commonly used when you know the number of iterations in advance.
-It consists of three parts: initialization, condition, and increment/decrement.
+It consists of three
+   parts: initialization, condition, and increment/decrement.

    ```javascript
    for (initialization; condition; increment/decrement) {